Welcome to the Gem and Mineral Collection at the Department of Geosciences, Princeton University

 Princeton Minerals Featured in French Magazine

-Minerals from the Princeton University collection has been featured in Reliefs, a Paris-based magazine dedicated to nature, adventure, and exploration.
-A selection of fine minerals currently on display in Guyot Hall entitled “Nature as Artist” from the Carl (’64) and Edna Heimowitz collection are showcased in the Lacs issue of Reliefs (No. 10) published in the Fall of 2019.
+Minerals from the Princeton University collection have been featured in Reliefs, a Paris-based magazine dedicated to nature, adventure, and exploration.
+A selection of fine minerals currently on display in Guyot Hall entitled “Nature as Artist” from the Carl ’64 and Edna Heimowitz collection are showcased in the Reliefs' Lacs issue (No. 10, Fall of 2019).